 Gentle and peace-loving as Oz is, it’s ringed by a cluster of mean, combative nations.
 The underground dominion of Nome is plotting a surprise invasion of Oz.
 Its evil king wants to attack to recover his Magic Belt—a device that enables teleportation—as well as to avenge Ozma for rescuing the members of the royal family of Ev, whom he’d held captive.

 The swaths of numinous golden sands that surround Oz make it impossible to breach its territory.
 The Nome army reckons that the only way it can reach its capital, Emerald City, is by traveling above it or under it.
 Their gnomish people—to whom eggs are kryptonite—are ace miners, skilled at digging tunnels, but as they’re no match for the magical prowess of Ozites, they forge alliances with three other wicked kingdoms.

-The book takes the reader on a grand tour of rural and pastoral Oz, acquainting them with its strange—strange even by the standard of Oz—quadrants.
+The novel takes readers on a grand tour of rural and pastoral Oz, acquainting them with its strange quadrants, strange even by the standard of Oz.
 In a village, there lives a dainty population of paper dolls called the “Cuttenclips.”
 Kitchen utensils of all manner—frying pans, sauce pans, kettles, forks, knives, spoons, graters, sifters, colanders, cleavers, rolling pins, pepper shakers, salt cellars—clatter in the kingdom of “Utensia.”

-In novels as old as this one, it’s rare to come across names of brands still around today.
-But I did.
+In works as old as this one, it’s rare to come across names of brands that are still around today.
 Dorothy eats a wheelbarrow made of Nabisco crackers that has Zu Zu Ginger Snaps for wheels.
-These are round drop cookies, made by the National Biscuit Company—later, Nabisco—from 1901 until the early 1980s.
+These were round drop cookies made by the National Biscuit Company—later, Nabisco—from 1901 until the early 1980s.
 Its mascot was a clown named Zu Zu.